The Brooklyn Tattoo Style Guide: Fine Line, Traditional, Neo Traditional & More

 Micro Realism

-Tiny portraits or objects done in delicate detail.
-Perfect for clients who want realism without committing to a large piece.
+Tiny portraits or objects done in delicate detail are perfect for clients who want realism without committing to a large piece.

 Abstract Tattoos

-Linework, motion, shapes, or artistic compositions that feel like gallery sketches on skin.
-Ksenia’s work is an example of this expressive style.
+Linework, motion, shapes, or artistic compositions feel like gallery sketches on skin.
+Ksenia’s work exemplifies this expressive style.

 Script Tattoos

-Handwritten lettering, personal quotes, or meaningful names.
+Handwritten lettering, personal quotes, or meaningful names are popular.
 Brooklyn clients often mix script tattoos with Fine Line florals or symbols.

 Choosing a tattoo style is less about trends and more about alignment.
 Each style communicates differently.